Affordable Housing Lottery FAQs

 - Applicant/swill be subject to a credit check by the developer that will take place prior to eligibility qualification by HCDA.
 If the applicant passes the credit check, the Agency will next ask for documentation to certify eligibility for an affordable unit.
 If the applicant does not pass the credit check, he she will be disqualified from moving forward.

-- At lease signing One Thousand ($1,000) per rental unit or short term rental of owner occupied unit, or one month's rent, whichever is lower, is paid by the tenant.
+- At lease signing one months rent per rental unit or short term rental of an owner occupied unit is to be paid by the tenant.

 - Representatives of the Huntington Community Development Agency shall not restrict affordable housing applicants on the basis of race, color, national origin, religion, sex, familial status, age, disability, marital status or sexual orientation.